rubek-joshi/petrol-price-prediction-app/overridden_modules/custom_modal/README.md

 ### I can't show multiple modals one after another

 Unfortunately right now react-native doesn't allow multiple modals to be displayed at the same time.
-This means that, in `react-native-modal`, if you want to immediately show a new modal after closing one you must first make sure that the modal that your closing has completed its hiding animation by using the `onModalHide` prop.
+This means that, in `custom_modal`, if you want to immediately show a new modal after closing one you must first make sure that the modal that your closing has completed its hiding animation by using the `onModalHide` prop.

 ### I can't show multiple modals at the same time